Skip to main content

 • 4–6 lifestyle photos

-• 1 short video if you have one (15s autoplaying loop, no sound)
+• 1 short video if you have one (15s autoplay loop, no sound)

 • 3 steps for "how it works" products

-• OR a list of what's included for "what's in the box"
+• A list of contents for "what's in the box"

 5. Reviews / testimonials